Phenomenal-Cat/SelectivityAnalysis/README.md

 </br><b>Figure 3.</b> Head orientation tuning in an example AM neuron.
 This animation shows how the spike rate of a single neuron evolves over time (show in milliseconds) from when the visual stimulus appeared on the screen in front of the subject.
 This cell shows tuning to head orientation.
 </dl>

+Preliminary data collected using these methods have been reported in a scientific poster presentation, here:

+<b>Murphy AP & Leopold DA (2019).</b> [A parameterized digital 3D model of the Rhesus macaque face for investigating the visual processing of social cues.
+J.Neurosci.Methods.
+324, 108309](https://doi.org/10.1016/j.jneumeth.2019.06.001).

-Preliminary data collected using these methods have been reported in a scientific poster presentation, here: <b>Murphy AP & Leopold DA (2017).</b> [Measuring neuronal selectivity for facial features in macaque inferotemporal cortex through adaptive sampling of feature space.
+<b>Murphy AP & Leopold DA (2017).</b> [Measuring neuronal selectivity for facial features in macaque inferotemporal cortex through adaptive sampling of feature space.
 Society for Neuroscience Abstract](https://www.researchgate.net/publication/323126846_Measuring_neuronal_selectivity_for_facial_features_in_macaque_inferotemporal_cortex_through_adaptive_sampling_of_feature_space)